 Everything you write for NaNoWriMo is 100% yours — meaning you can go on and self-publish your novel, bin it, work on it some more or submit it to publishers or magazines.

-The official NaNoWriMo website claims 250 novels have been published which started out as NaNoWriMo creations, including The Long Fall by Julia Crouch, Assassin’s Heart by Sarah Ahiers and the Night Circus by Erin Morgenstern.
+The official NaNoWriMo website keeps a tally of how many novels have been published which started out as NaNoWriMo creations.
+To date, that’s 495 traditionally published, including The Long Fall by Julia Crouch, Assassin’s Heart by Sarah Ahiers and the Night Circus by Erin Morgenstern and many self-published.
 Read all about Julia Crouch’s life changing NaNoWriMo experience here.

 Silence your inner writing critic